Caregiver Contract

 Caregiving is a deeply personal job.
 This clause makes sure any info shared about the client and their family stays private.
 This means the caregiver can’t share any private or medical details about the client or their family unless the law says they have to or it’s necessary to keep the client safe.
 It’s all about respecting the client’s privacy and building trust between the caregiver and the client.

 Sometimes things just don't work out.
-This part of the contract spells out when things can end without warning.
-We're talking about how much notice either side needs to give (usually two weeks), and what happens if things go wrong.
-It's about protecting everyone involved.
+This part of the contract spells out when things can end without warning and is about protecting everyone involved.
+It discusses what happens if things go wrong, and how much notice either side needs to give (usually two weeks).

 Accidents happen, so it's important to have a plan.
 This section of the contract should outline: